wurstscript/wurstscript.github.io/_doc/start/install_wurst.md

 {: .answer}
 ### *&nbsp;*{: .fa .fa-exclamation-circle} Make sure you are opening the project's root folder (contains wurst.build file) using `File -> Open Folder`

 Once the project is opened, you can click the Hello.wurst file on the left to activate the Wurst plugin.
 The code should compile and the setup should be done.
+Using VSCode's command console (`F1`) you can execute wurst commands such as running or building your map.

 If you are new to WurstScript but not new to programming, you probably want to continue with the [*&nbsp;*{: .fa .fa-external-link-square} Beginner's Guide](tutorials/wurstbeginner.html)